Medicare Advantage Plans Come In Different Sizes And Colors

 Your annual out-of-pocket costs in a Medicare Advantage or Medicare Part C Plan depend on:

-• Whether the plan pays any of your monthly Medicare Part B premium of $164.90 for 2023 premium.
-Some plans pay all or part of your Part B premium.
+Whether the plan pays any of your monthly Medicare Part B premium of $164.90 for the 2023 premium, some plans pay all or part of your Part B premium.

-• How much you pay for each visit or service (co-payment or coinsurance).
-For example, the plan may charge a co-payment, like $10 or $20 every time you see a doctor.
-These amounts can be different than those under Original Medicare.
+How much you pay for each visit or service (co-payment or coinsurance).
+For example, the plan may charge a copayment, such as $10 or $20, each time you see a doctor.
+These amounts may differ from those under Original Medicare.

-• Whether you go to a doctor or supplier who accepts assignment if:
+Whether you go to a doctor or a supplier who accepts assignment, if:

 MEDICARE ADVANTAGE PLANS SEND INFORMATION TO THEIR MEMBERS EACH YEAR IN THE FALL

-One of the biggest differences between Original Medicare and Medicare Advantage is that there are no guarantees that any Medicare Advantage plan will be available the next year.
-If it is, and you are okay with your plan, and you want to keep it (Again, as long as it is available) for the next year, you do not have to do anything, you will automatically be enrolled in the same Plan effective January 1st.
+One of the most significant differences between Original Medicare and Medicare Advantage is that there are no guarantees that any Medicare Advantage plan will be available the following year.
+If it is, and you are comfortable with your plan and want to keep it (Again, as long as it is available) for the next year, you do not need to do anything; you will automatically be enrolled in the same Plan effective January 1st.

-If you do not like your plan, you can choose a new plan during the Fall Annual Enrollment Period (AEP).
-Once you enroll in a new MA or MA/PD plan, your current plan ends at midnight on December 31st and your new plan begins at 12:01 AM on January 1st.
+If you are not satisfied with your plan, you can choose a new one during the Fall Annual Enrollment Period (AEP).
+Once you enroll in a new MA or MA/PD plan, your current plan ends at midnight on December 31st, and your new plan begins at 12:01 AM on January 1st.

-The EOC gives you details about what the plan covers, how much you pay, and more.
+The EOC provides details on what the plan covers, how much you pay, and more.

 ANNUAL NOTICE OF CHANGE LETTER (ANOC)

-The ANOC includes any changes in coverage, costs, or service area that will be effective in January.
+The ANOC includes any changes to coverage, costs, or service area that will take effect in January.

 SUMMARY OF BENEFITS (SOB)

-In every Medicare Advantage plan their is a Summary of Benefits Section.
-You need to read through this section and through the Explanation of Benefits section with a Fine Toothed Comb.
-This is where you can see exactly how your benefits will be paid, and this is the fine print that the plan hope that you will not read.
+Every Medicare Advantage plan includes a Summary of Benefits Section.
+You need to read through this section and through the Explanation of Benefits section with a fine-toothed comb.
+This is where you can see exactly how your benefits will be paid, and this is the fine print that the plan hopes that you will not read.

 NOTE: If you don't receive these important documents, contact your plan.